Holiday Tip vs. Holiday Gift

 Gifting: A thoughtful present to recognize and show appreciation for family, friends, co-workers and other people in our lives.

 We've received many questions about whether to tip or give a gift to teachers and health care professionals.
 These professionals fall into the gift category.
 Here's why:

 It's wonderful for a child to want to give a gift to his or her teacher.
 It's also lovely for a parent to recognize a teacher's hard work.
 Books, gift certificates to office supply stores, or other thoughtful items are welcome.
 Teachers are salaried professionals--a cash tip is not appropriate as it could be seen as "currying favor."
 Use this opportunity to teach your child the basics of gift-giving etiquette, such as how to select a gift that someone would like and how to present it to the person.

 Nurses or Health Care Professionals

-Remember: Gifts and tips at the holidays, are optional (unless part of a written contract) and depend on your budget and relationship to the provider.
+Remember: Gifts and tips at the holidays are optional (unless part of a written contract) and the kind of gift is dependant on your budget and relationship to the provider.
 Holiday tips don't replace consistent kindness and expressed gratitude throughout the year.

 For more information on tipping, we recommend Emily Post's Etiquette, 18th edition, by Peggy Post, Anna Post, Lizzie Post, and Daniel Post Senning.
 View our full line of etiquette books in our bookstore.